-4 HOUSING ELEMENT
+4. HOUSING ELEMENT

-- 4.1 Goal: Promote a safe, affordable, variety of housing located in livable communities.
+4.1 Goal: Promote a safe, affordable, variety of housing located in livable communities.

-- 4.1.1 Objective: Encourage a VARIETY OF DEVELOPMENTS AND HOUSING TYPES to meet the needs of citizens based on employment, demographic and economic characteristics of the population.
+4.1.1 Objective: Encourage a VARIETY OF DEVELOPMENTS AND HOUSING TYPES to meet the needs of citizens based on employment, demographic and economic characteristics of the population.

-- A. Policy: VARIETY OF HOUSING STOCK, both new and existing, owner-occupied or rental should include: single family homes (custom-built or modular), multifamily homes (town houses, duplexes, apartments), multistory high density complexes, consistent with fire protection standards, manufactured housing (built to U.S. Department of Housing and Urban Development (HUD) code also known as house trailers or mobile homes), independent and assisted care residential facilities, and accessory apartments.

-- B. Policy: Promote the development of HOUSING OPTIONS FOR THE ELDERLY including:

-- Independent living facilities;

-- ii.
-Assisted living accommodations and;

-- iii.
-Nursing care facilities.

-- C. Policy: Permit MANUFACTURED HOUSING (built to HUD code, also known as house trailers or mobile homes) in zoning categories subject to the following:
+- A. Policy: VARIETY OF HOUSING STOCK, both new and existing, owneroccupied or rental should include: single family homes (custom-built or modular), multifamily homes (town houses, duplexes, apartments), multistory high density complexes, consistent with fire protection standards, manufactured housing (built to U.S. Department of Housing and Urban Development (HUD) code also known as house trailers or mobile homes), independent and assisted care residential facilities, and accessory apartments. - B. Policy: Promote the development of HOUSING OPTIONS FOR THE ELDERLY including: - i.
+Independent living facilities; - ii.
+Assisted living accommodations and; - iii.
+Nursing care facilities. - C. Policy: Permit MANUFACTURED HOUSING (built to HUD code, also known as house trailers or mobile homes) in zoning categories subject to the following: - i.
+Require manufactured housing, mobile home parks and developments to meet all the standards required for other single family dwelling development. - D. Policy: Encourage construction of ACCESSORY APARTMENTS subject to the following requirements: - i.
+Assure adequate parking is provided, either on-street or off-street, as appropriate. - ii.
+Restrict external structural alterations so that the visual character of the neighborhood will not be altered by the addition of accessory apartments. - E. Policy: Encourage construction and renovation of housing units to enhance and respect existing PATTERNS OF COMMUNITY DEVELOPMENT. - i.
+Ensure that county agencies and programs do not authorize or support residences which violate subdivision covenants. - ii.
+Support incentive programs for rehabilitation or replacement of deteriorating housing stock. - iii.
+Support programs which encourage home ownership. - 4.1.2 Objective: Encourage the provision of AFFORDABLE HOUSING - A. Policy: AWARD BONUS DENSITY in exchange for the provision of affordable housing in the growth areas. - B. Policy: Encourage EFFICIENT DESIGN which reduces the costs and impacts of development. - i.
+Cluster to reduce land and development costs; and - ii.
+Maximize public and private agency efficiency in providing infrastructure to the home sites.

-- Require

-manufactured

-housing, mobile

-home parks and

-developments to

-meet all the

-standards required

-for other single

-family dwelling

-development.